MESAHub/mesa/docs/source/developing/debugging.rst

 Step 0: Notice your code has a problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run ./mk and ./rn to run the test case and you'll get the following output:
+Run ./rn to run the test case and you'll get the following output:

 .. code-block:: console